Find Affordable College Courses

 The average amount in student loans that communications majors at Grand Canyon University take out while working on their Bachelor's Degree is $27,764.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $148.

-Read full report on Communication & Media Studies at Grand Canyon University
+Full Communication & Media Studies at Grand Canyon University Report

-The University of Texas at Arlington came in at #10 in this year’s edition of the Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region ranking.
-Located in the city of Arlington, UT Arlington is a public college with a very large student population.
+With a ranking of #10, The University of Texas at Arlington did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
+Located in the large city of Arlington, UT Arlington is a public college with a very large student population.

 Of the 219 students majoring in communications at UT Arlington, 38% are male and 62% are female.